-Much like when many caught wind of ChatGPT’s capabilities late last year, ‘New Bing’ has taken over the attention of many in the Search Marketing industry within the past week.
+Much like when many caught wind of ChatGPT’s capabilities late last year, ‘New Bing’ has taken over the attention of many in the Search Marketing industry to start 2023.

 After taking it for a test run, I wanted to provide a New Bing review to document some of the newly introduced features.
 As New Bing knows, I’ve previously referred to New Being as “epic” and “works well”, but I wanted to provide a more nuanced review of how it works.

-Within this post, I’ll be focusing on a review of New Bing from both a user’s and an SEO professional’s perspective, along with some general thoughts on its usefulness.
+Within this post, I’ll be focusing on a Bing AI review from both a user and an SEO professional’s perspective, along with some general thoughts on its usefulness.
 A comparison of New Bing against ChatGPT, Old Bing, Current Google, and Bard will be provided.

 New Bing vs. ChatGPT

 I think New Bing is a big upgrade from the existing ChatGPT functionality and interface.
 I can see myself using New Bing far more often than I have been with ChatGPT.

 Having access to the web and current data is a major upgrade within New Bing.
 And this goes a step further with New Bing, where there are sources and footnotes included in search results, which was a major criticism that I had of ChatGPT.